Liam-Booth-Data/spaceship_problem/README.md

 ## Data Preprocessing

-The dataset used for this project was sourced from Kaggle's ["Spaceship Titanic Data"](https://www.kaggle.com/c/spaceship-titanic/data).
-This dataset was produced by Kaggle and it contains various features like passenger expenditures on different services all the way to boolean features like did the customer have VIP, CyroSleep and so on.
-There are around 9,000 records within the train set, and with 13 features, there was enough data here to faciliate testing whether a classifier could accurately predict the target variable.
+The dataset, sourced from Kaggle's ["Spaceship Titanic Data"](https://www.kaggle.com/c/spaceship-titanic/data) includes features like passenger expenditures and VIP status.
+With around 9,000 records and 13 features in the test set, it was suitable for testing classifier accuracy.

 ### Loading and Initial Exploration